Actindo-AG/Documentation/Core1Platform/UsingCore1/02_EditProfileSettings.md

 ## Edit your user profile

-The user profile contains information to your username, your e-mail address, and your address.
-Address data are subject to data protection.
-Clarify with your contact persons if you should provide your private address data.
+The user profile contains information on your username, your e-mail address, and your address.
+Note that address data are subject to data protection.
+Clarify with your contact persons if you should provide your private address data here.

 #### Prerequisites
 - You have an active Actindo account in the current sandbox or main account.